About Us

 Headshot of Paul SmallwoodPaul Smallwood

-Paul Smallwood is a barrister practicing primarily in criminal and administrative law.
-He appears in trials and appeals in Victoria and other Australian jurisdictions and has appeared in a number of high-profile sentencing cases.
-He is the Secretary of the Criminal Bar Association and a member of the Greens List Committee.
-He was the Secretary of Liberty Victoria from 2014 to 2018.
+Paul Smallwood is a barrister practicing primarily in criminal law.
+He appears in trials and appeals in Victoria and other Australian jurisdictions.
+He has appeared in a number of high-profile sentencing cases.
+He is a member of the Criminal Bar Association (Victoria) Committee and the Greens List Committee.
+He has previously been the Secretary of the Criminal Bar Association (Victoria) Committee and Liberty Victoria.
 Doyle’s Guide has on multiple occasions considered Paul one of the preeminent counsel practising in criminal law in Victoria and Australia.

 Headshot of Wendy SteedhamWendy Steendam

-Deputy Commissioner Steendam has performed significant senior executive roles across Victoria Police and is currently Deputy Commissioner Specialist Operations with portfolio responsibility for Road Policing Command, Family Violence Command, Intelligence & Covert Support Command, Forensic Services Department, and Legal Services Department.
-DC Steendam also has oversight and responsibility for Victoria Police’s response to the Royal Commission into the Management of Police Informants.
-A highly respected police leader with over 35 years' experience, DC Steendam has developed strong and effective relationships across government, law enforcement agencies, corporate entities and a range of community agencies.
+Deputy Commissioner Steendam has performed significant senior executive roles across Victoria Police and is currently Deputy Commissioner Specialist Operations with portfolio responsibility for Road Policing Command, Family Violence Command, Forensic Services Department, and Legal Services Department.
+A highly respected police leader with over 40 years' experience, DC Steendam has developed strong and effective relationships across government, law enforcement agencies, corporate entities and a range of community agencies.
 She has contributed as a member of many boards of management, both within policing and more broadly across the community sector.
+She is also currently a board member of the Coronial Council of Victoria.
+Wendy became a Member of the Order of Australia in the 2022 Australia Day Honours, for significant service to the community through emergency response organisations.

 Headshot of Nathan WattNathan Watt